 - Only half of SaaS brands use online chat rooms.

-If you want your resource to look authentic, don’t use:
+Apart from following SaaS trends, if you want your resource to look authentic, don’t use:

 - Flat graphics for an abstract representation of your brand.